 Neurons in layer 2/3 of primary visual cortex are driven differentially by visual and motor-related inputs (Attinger et al., 2017; Keller et al., 2012; Leinweber et al., 2017).
 Given that the expression patterns of the three IEGs are differentially altered by first visual exposure and first exposure to normal visuomotor coupling, we speculated that the different IEGs could be preferentially expressed in different functional types of excitatory neurons in layer 2/3.
 Neurons that are more strongly visually driven, likely by bottom-up visual input, could have a different IEG expression profile than neurons that are more strongly driven by top-down motor-related signals (Leinweber et al., 2017; Makino and Komiyama, 2015).
 To test this, we quantified the functional properties of the neurons with the highest IEG expression levels immediately after the first exposure to normal visuomotor coupling where we observed the largest mean IEG expression level changes (Figure 2C).
 We selected the 10 % of neurons with the highest Arc, c-Fos and EGR1 expression, respectively, at the beginning of condition 3 (Arc: 197 neurons, c-Fos: 189 neurons, EGR1: 121 neurons) and tested whether these neurons were more strongly driven by visual or motor-related input.
 As a measure of the strength of the motor-related input, we used the magnitude of the neuronal response during running onsets in darkness.
-We found that neurons with high EGR1 expression levels developed higher motor-related responses than the rest of the population in both condition 2 and condition 3.
-Conversely, neurons with high Arc expression levels developed motor-related responses that are lower than the rest of the population following exposure to normal visuomotor coupling.
+We found that on average neurons with high EGR1 expression levels developed higher motor-related responses than the rest of the population in both condition 2 and condition 3.
+Conversely, neurons with high Arc expression levels on average developed motor-related responses that are lower than the rest of the population following exposure to normal visuomotor coupling.
 Responses in neurons with high c-Fos expression levels were not different from responses in the rest of the population (Figure 3A).
 To quantify the strength of visual input we used the magnitude of the neuronal response to drifting grating stimuli.
-Consistent with the fact that Arc expression can be selectively induced by visual stimuli in a stimulus-specific manner (Kawashima et al., 2013), we found that neurons with high Arc expression levels developed responses to drifting grating stimuli that were stronger than the rest of the population after exposure to normal visuomotor coupling.
+Consistent with the fact that Arc expression can be selectively induced by visual stimuli in a stimulus-specific manner (Kawashima et al., 2013), we found that neurons with high Arc expression levels developed responses to drifting grating stimuli that were on average stronger than the rest of the population after exposure to normal visuomotor coupling.
 The drifting grating responses of neurons with high EGR1 or c-Fos expression levels were not different from the mean population response (Figure 3B).
 Thus, neurons with high levels of EGR1 expression after first exposure to normal visuomotor coupling were more strongly driven by motor-related input, while those with high levels of Arc expression were more strongly driven by visual input.